Life in Pieces

-Life in Pieces is an American sitcom television series created by Justin Adler and which premiered on CBS on September 21, 2015 and concluded on June 27, 2019.
-The series was produced by 40 or 50 Years, Inc., Kapital Entertainment in association with 20th Century Fox Television, with Adler serving as showrunner.
-Life in Pieces was canceled by CBS after four seasons on May 10, 2019.
+Life in Pieces is an American television sitcom created by Justin Adler that aired on CBS from September 21, 2015 to June 27, 2019, with a total of 79 half-hour episodes spanning four seasons.
+It was produced by 40 or 50 Years, Inc. and Kapital Entertainment, in association with 20th Century Fox Television, with Adler serving as showrunner.
+CBS canceled the series after four seasons on May 10, 2019.

 Premise

 The series chronicles the lives of three generations of the Short family as they go about their daily lives in Los Angeles County.
 Each episode is told as four short stories, typically one for three of the four Short family branches and one that involves the fourth and ties the other three stories together.